nus-cs2103-AY2122S1/ip/docs/README.md

 ### 3.AddNewTask

-Able to add a task of type "todo", "event", "deadline" into Duke.
+Able to add a task of type "todo", "event", "deadline" into Hyddd.

 ### 4.DeleteTask